allegro/allegro.tech/_posts/2015-03-02-acceptance-testing-with-jbehave-and-gradle.md

 layout: post
 title: Acceptance testing with JBehave and Gradle
 author: grzegorz.witkowski
-tags: [tech,acceptance testing, jbehave, gradle, java]
+tags: [acceptance testing, jbehave, gradle, java]
 ---

 Typically, applications we develop gain more and more features in each sprint.
 After a certain time it’s hard to say how